Skip over navigation

 Two men who were leaders of the early University of Georgia also signed the United States Constitution.
 Abraham Baldwin, who wrote UGA’s charter and was the institution’s first president, and William Few, a member of the Board of Trustees, signed the Constitution on behalf of Georgia at the Constitutional Convention in Philadelphia, Pa., in 1787.

-UGA alumna Natasha Trethewey (BA ’89) has been appointed U.S. Poet Laureate for 2012-2013.
+UGA alumna Natasha Trethewey (BA ’89) has been re-appointed U.S. Poet Laureate for 2013-2014.
 The 2007 Pulitzer Prize winner for Poetry has been inducted into the Georgia Writers Hall of Fame, is the Poet Laureate of her native Mississippi, and was named Georgia Woman of the Year in 2008.

 The Grady College of Journalism and Mass Communication administers the Peabody Awards program.
 Often cited as the most prestigious award in electronic media, the Peabody Awards recognize excellence, distinguished achievement and meritorious service by radio and television networks, stations, cable television organizations, producing organizations and individuals.
 The Peabody archives, housed at UGA, contain some of the best radio and television programs produced in the last six decades.